LeoLeDiouron/AmazingQuiz/README.md

 ### PART II : Install the project with IntelliJ

 Open the project in IntelliJ and press ctrl + alt + shift + s to open the project options :
 - Define the JDK (a java version 10 at least is needed)
 - Define the path of your project compiler output (select the path of your project and add "\out")
 - Define the level of language at 7
 - Go in the "module" section
 - Select the "src" folder
 - Mark it as "sources"

 Now, you need to add a build configuration :
 - Click on "add configuration"
 - Click on "+"
-    - Select the template "Application"
 - Add a Main class (the path of the main is "src/app/main")
 - Add a working directory (the path of your project)
 - Add a classpath of module (AmazingQuiz)

 ### PART III : Install JDBC with IntelliJ